 If you are using the lab as a student, mail me (firstname.lastname@example.org) and I'll try to find the errant print job.

 Q: I've heard that a "virtual lab" is available so I can run Matlab and other programs remotely.
 How do I use it?

 A: Sadly, what you've heard is untrue.
-The Engineering Department runs a Citrix server that offers this functionality for Engineering students, but there is nothing comparable for the Math/Stat lab and there likely never will be.
+The Engineering Department runs (or used to run) a Citrix server that offers this functionality for Engineering students, but there is nothing comparable for the Math/Stat lab and there likely never will be.
 You must drop by Weber 205/206 when it is open to use any of the programs installed on the machines.

 Q: How do I logon/logoff?

-For logoff, go to Start -> Log off.
-There is a 30 minute inactivity timeout on all machines that seems to work on the Win 7 machines and doesn't on the XP ones.
+For logoff, go to Start -> Log off or Start -> Username -> Log off (win10).
+There is a 30 minute inactivity timeout on all machines.

 Q:What is the general usage policy of the lab?